sb2345/okckd.github.io/source/_posts/design/2014-06-03-Implement-DFS-using-stack.md

 This post talks about how to implement DFS without recursion.

-__We have studied 2 kinds of DFS in the post [A Study of DFS, BFS and space efficiency]({% post_url /collections/2014-05-29-Study-DFS-BFS-space %})__.
+We have studied 2 kinds of DFS in the post __DFS, BFS and space efficiency__.
 We will skip "true DFS" here, and only talk about "pseudo-DFS" implementation.

 Remember, __space usage of psudo-DFS is O(depth x branching factor)__.